14-day Cloud trial

 2. Under this agreement, there is a specific scope, and specific TinyMCE products you can use.

-3. The key term - an “Authorized method”, which is the Software allowed to be used during the Subscription Period.
+3. The key term – an “Authorized method”, which is the software allowed to be used during the Subscription Period.

 4. You can charge customers for the project, and provide services, with some limits defined by the Cloud Services Subscription Agreement.

-Will TinyMCE always be free forever?
+Will TinyMCE always be free?

 Yes.